 Learn the truth behind these medical parenting myths and why doctors want you to abandon them ASAP!

 Advancements in the medical community have brought forth a wide array of changes, understandings, and beliefs in the medical community.
-Unfortunately, there are still a myriad of myths that linger on in the collective conscious of parents everywhere.
-David L. Hill, M.D., pediatrician, author, speaker, and dad recently shared a list of the top myths that parents still believe that--as a doctor--he simply can't believe are still thought to be fact.
+Unfortunately, there is still a myriad of myths that linger on in the collective conscious of parents everywhere.
+David L. Hill, M.D., paediatrician, author, speaker, and dad recently shared a list of the top myths that parents still believe that—as a doctor—he simply can’t believe are still thought to be fact.

 Check out Dr. Hill’s list of parenting myths that parents still believe and the truth behind these fabrications!

 1. Walkers help babies learn how to walk

 According to Dr. Hill, “Pediatricians don’t think babies should ever be in walkers for two reasons.
 First, the best data show that compared with children without walkers, those who use them are slower to sit, crawl, and walk on their own.
 Second—and even more important—babies in walkers could easily ‘walk’ to a staircase and fall right down the steps.”

 As a matter of fact, the American Academy of Pediatrics (AAP) has worked diligently to discontinue the production and distribution of walkers with wheels for decades.
 Of course, they’re still available, but with so many experts warning of the negatives of such a product it’s hard to imagine a reason to seek one.
 Parents are better off sticking to a stationary activity centre for their babies.